Jorge Cocco Santángelo

 Jorge Cocco Santángelo (born 1936) is a painter and professor of art from Argentina.
 He paints in a style he describes as ‘sacrocubism’ which portrays sacred events with several features of the post-cubist art movement.

+Biography

 Cocco Santángelo was born in Concepción del Uruguay, Entre Ríos, Argentina, an Argentine city that lies on the western shores of the Uruguay River.
 Raised Catholic, he married Myriam Verbauwen in February 1962.
 They joined the Church of Jesus Christ of Latter-day Saints in June of that year, becoming Argentine pioneers.

 Due to their financial situation at the time and the lack of temples in South America, Santángelo and his wife were not able to be sealed together in the temple until 11 years after their baptisms.
 They traveled to Utah and were sealed in the Salt Lake City Temple on October 4, 1973.
 Four years later, they were sealed as a family to five of their children in the Bern Switzerland Temple.